Adrianites/UnrealAssetBot/README.md

    2. Locate the line in your code where the ChromeDriver path is specified:
        > `service = ChromeService(executable_path=r"Path/to/your/chrome/driver`.
+       > (Check the code for all the changes that need to be made; they are written down at the bottom of the code with comments)

    3. Replace `Path/to/your/chrome/driver` with the full path to the chromedriver executable.